Contact-Control-Interfaces/maestro-sdk-docs/README.md

 ## Requirements

-In order for your Contact CI Maestro to be able to connect to your computer you will need to install our software found [here](https://drive.google.com/drive/folders/1BAK5SGDzYHzWHDJW80tJP0-ZD7vEkADX?usp=sharing)
+In order for your Contact CI Maestro to be able to connect to your computer you will need to [install our software found here](https://drive.google.com/drive/folders/1BAK5SGDzYHzWHDJW80tJP0-ZD7vEkADX?usp=sharing).

 ## SDK